mukoedo1993/Derivatives_pricing_CPP/README.md

 The quantilib library is good.

 # Target
 Read and rewrite the code given in the book above.
+And, give the solution of questions given in the textbook as much as possible.

 # GNU make
 https://www.gnu.org/software/make/manual/make.html#toc-Writing-Makefiles